dgleijen/ArmorForge/README.md

     block = 10,
 }
 ```
-- Metadata is preserved when equipping/unequipping.
-- Overflow handling: items are dropped if inventory is full.
 - Physics backend is automatically selected (`pova`, `player_monoids`, or builtin).
-- HP and knockback are reduced according to `armor` and `block` stats.
+  → If neither is present, ArmorForge uses its **own physics engine** (`armorforge.physics`).
+  → Other mods using this API automatically share this system — no duplicate physics handling required.

 ---